longkerdandy/mithqtt/README.md

   - Support retain message.
   - Support topic name and topic filter (with wildcards).
   - Strong message ordering for each session.
 - Extensible authorization structure.
-User can control operations like Connect Publish Subscribe Unsubscribe by providing authorization plugin.
+Mithqtt can control operations like Connect Publish Subscribe Unsubscribe by providing authorization plugin.
+- Distributed by design.
+Mithqtt is decentralized, can easily scale up and out.
+Nodes talking to each other via communicator.
+- Redis storage.
+The only required external dependency is the Redis database, which Mithqtt used to store session state.
+Redis 2.8 and above is supported (include 3.x cluster).
+- Communicator and $SYS topic.
+Communicator is a switchable internal implementation based on message queue or rpc.
+Normally MQTT brokers provide the $SYS topic for server side integration, Mithqtt uses communicator to pass messages to other microservices, which is more flexible and tied into your exist application.
+Communicator support [Hazelcast](http://hazelcast.org), [Kafka](http://kafka.apache.org) based implementation at the moment.

 ### Interoperability Test
 Mithqtt broker is tested against Eclipse Paho's [MQTT Conformance/Interoperability Testing](http://www.eclipse.org/paho/clients/testing/).